Are you thinking of buying a cow? Have you decided how much – a sixteenth, quarter, half, or whole cow?

-Here’s what our refrigerator looks like with a quarter beef, which is 110 lbs of beef.
+Here’s what our 18.1 cu ft refrigerator with freezer on top looks like with a quarter beef, which is 110 lbs of beef.
 As you can see, it’s a lot of beef, but it all fits in the freezer (without the freezer shelf or ice bucket).

 Buying Half a Cow:

 So, what if you buy half a cow?
 What does that look like?
 With a half a cow, you’ll get approximately 220 pounds of beef.
 It includes 100 pounds of ground beef, and the rest of the beef are in cuts like steaks, roasts, ribs, brisket, and tenderloin.

 Just for fun, we included a dozen eggs and a half gallon of milk in this picture so you would have some additional perspective 🙂